West Herts Breast Care Unit

 Breast Oncology

-Surgery is just one of the ways that we can treat breast cancers.
+Surgery one of the components of breast cancer treatment.
 Based on the microscopic examination of the tissue removed at surgery, our oncology team will recommend other treatments that are likely to be of benefit.
-Sometimes these treatments are appropriate as initial therapy, for example if the patient is not fit for surgery or if the cancer is advanced.
+Sometimes these treatments are given before surgery, or instead of if the patient is not fit for surgery.

 Endocrine treatment

-The majority of breast cancers show features that make them susceptible to treatments that block the effects of the female hormones.
+The majority of cancers can be treated with a hormonal drug that can block the effects of the female hormone on the breast cancer cells.
 This is usually in the form of a daily tablet, Tamoxifen.
-It may be appropriate to offer one of the newer Aromatase Inhibitors (Arimidex, Aromasin or Femara), in sequence with or instead of Tamoxifen, but usually only in postmenopausal patients.
+It may be appropriate to offer one of the newer Aromatase Inhibitors (Arimidex, Aromasin or Femara), that are for postmenopausal women.

 Chemotherapy

 There are a number of different agents that can be used, as well as many techniques to minimise side effects of the treatment.
-If the arm veins are difficult to cannulate it is possible to place a Hickman line, which is tube tunnelled under the skin from a vein and coming out below the collar bone, or a PICC line (peripherally inserted central catheter) which comes out at the arm.
-This makes administration of the treatment very much easier and more comfortable.
+If the arm veins are difficult to cannulate, a PICC line is generally inserted for chemotherapy treatment but this may not happen until after chemotherapy has commenced and also makes blood taking easier.

 Radiotherapy

-Radiotherapy is recommended to protect the rest of the breast where surgery has removed the cancer and its immediately surrounding tissue only.
-It is also sometimes recommended after a mastectomy for more advanced or more active cancers.
+Radiotherapy is recommended after a wide local excision (lumpectomy) to reduce the risk of breast cancer recurring.
+It can also be recommended after a mastectomy if cancer has been found in the lymph nodes or if the cancer is close to the chest muscle.
 The treatment is given in sessions lasting a few minutes (Monday to Friday, with some choice as to time of day), usually for three and a half weeks, at Mount Vernon Hospital.

 Herceptin

 Some 20% of breast cancers will show features that predict a response to Herceptin treatment.
-This is an antibody treatment and like chemotherapy is given by a drip into a vein as an outpatient at Mount Vernon Hospital.
+This is an antibody treatment and given subcutaneously as an outpatient at Mount Vernon Hospital.
 The course is usually one treatment every three weeks for one year.
-The treatment is given into a Portocath, which is similar to the Hickman line used for chemotherapy, but ends in a reservoir beneath the skin below the collar bone.
-This avoids having a line hanging from the skin for the duration of the treatment.

 Oncology Staff